burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 6. Never return the address of an automatic, stack-allocated local variable from a function.

-7. When a class member function executes, it automatically contains a hidden pointer with the name `this`, which includes the address of the object for which the function was called.
+7. When a non-static class member function executes, it automatically contains a hidden pointer with the name `this`, which includes the address of the object for which the function was called.

 8. You can only call `const` member functions for `const` objects.
 You should therefore specify all member functions that do not change the object for which they are called `const`.

-9. Static member functions cannot be `const`.
-A static member function is not associated with any class object, it has no `this` pointer, and `const` property is not applied to them.
+9. Static member functions cannot be `const`, because a static member function is not associated with any class object, it has no `this` pointer, and `const` property is not applied to them.

 10. The primary purpose of operator overloading is to increase the ease of writing and the readability of code that uses your class.